hackclub/hackxpansion/website/src/lib/content/docs/helpful-resources/index.md

 - [Rust Book](https://rust-book.cs.brown.edu/) This is the **Official** way to learn the rust language.
 It's pretty good

 - [Slint Docs](https://docs.slint.dev/latest/docs/slint/) This is the go to place for Slint docs (who would have guessed)

+- [Embassy RP235x Examples] Embassy is the framework that is used for the firmware, this repo has a bunch of examples of how to do stuff with it